betsalel-williamson/genai-specs/README.md

 This project is designed to be imported as a Git submodule into other repositories.

-This system is designed to be compatible with various agenic systems (e.g., Kiro, Gemini, Claude, Cursor) and provides a general set of instructions for spec-driven development.
+This system is designed to be compatible with various agenic systems (e.g., Claude, Cursor, Gemini, Kiro) and provides a general set of instructions for spec-driven development.

 ## How the System Works